Glossary of Foreskin Restoration Terms

 The amount of fluid varies greatly from individual to individual, ranging

-from none at all to a continuous flow.
+from seemingly none at all to an almost continuous flow before ejaculation.

 - Cyclic Tension